The Top 10 Countries for the Persecution of Christians (2023)

 The constitution of Somalia assumes all of its citizens will be Muslims.
 Even being suspected of being a Christian can lead to instant death by execution.
 Al-Shabaab (an African Islamist terrorist group) has publicly declared that it wants Somalia to be “free of all Christians”.
 Reports speak of small groups of Christians meeting in secret, constantly changing their location to avoid detection.

 It is said that there are just 150 Christians in Libya.
-The country is dangerous, unstable and hostile to Christianity, The isolated believers find support through radio programmes etc.
+The country is dangerous, unstable and hostile to Christianity, The isolated believers find support through radio programmes etc. Since 2014 it has no longer been illegal to convert to Christianity, but the law is ambiguous and is abused.

 Many Church buildings have been bombed or burnt down.
 An estimated 700 Catholic and Protestant girls and women are abducted every year in Pakistan.
 They are often raped and forced to marry Muslim men, involving a forced conversion.
 Still, many believers, mainly from the poorest sections of society, still meet together to worship and serve their Lord.
+Pakistan’s anti-blasphemy laws are abused as Christians are singled out as targets.

 Islam is the state religion.
 Evangelism is prohibited.
 All laws in Iran must match the requirement of Sharia law.
 A Muslim who leaves Islam is considered an apostate and is at risk of the death penalty.
 Underground meetings of believers are often raided.
 Nevertheless, reports speak of people being saved and turning to Christ.